Data-Driven Invariant Learning for Probabilistic Programs: Problem Statement

-\paragraph{Problem statement.} As we saw in~\cref{sec:prelim}, the weakest pre-expectation calculus provides a syntactic way to compute the expected value of an expression $\post$ after running a program, except when the program is a loop.
-Computing or bounding the weakest pre-expectations of loops is a simple task when an \emph{invariant} or \emph{sub-invariant} expectation is known, but these expectations can be difficult to find.
+Analogous to when analyzing the weakest pre-conditions of a loop, knowing a loop \emph{invariant} or \emph{sub-invariant} expectation helps one to bound the loop's weakest pre-expectations, but a (sub)invariant expectation can be difficult to find.
 Thus, we aim to develop an algorithm to automatically synthesize invariants and sub-invariants of probabilistic loops.
-More technically, our algorithm tackles the following two problems:
+More specifically, our algorithm tackles the following two problems:

-\begin{enumerate} \item \textbf{Finding exact invariants: } Given a loop $\While{G}{P}$ and an expectation $\post$ as input, we want to find an expectation $I$ such that
+\begin{enumerate} \item \textbf{Finding exact invariants: } Given a loop $\while{G}{P}$ and an expectation $\post$ as input, we want to find an expectation $I$ such that